-- An arc-flash event within the terminal box, on the alternator windings or at the customer cables exiting the terminal box can result in very hot and rapidly expanding gases, airborne molten copper and exposure to high UV from the flash.
-This can cause serious injury or death by burns and/or impact from flying debris, visual damage due to the high intensity flash and damage to hearing from the expanding pressure wave. - To prevent injury or death do not approach the alternator during operation unless wearing appropriate personal protective equipment, refer to: Safety Precaution Chapter. - Any operator working close to the alternator during operation must be trained in arcflash hazard awareness.
+An arc-flash event within the terminal box, on the alternator windings or at the cables exiting the terminal box can cause serious injury or death by: Noise, burns, impact from flying/molten debris and/or hot gases.
+To prevent injury or death from arc-flash:

+- Do not approach the alternator during operation unless wearing appropriate personal protective equipment, refer to: Personal Protective Equipment Paragraph. - Personnel working close an operating alternator must be trained in arc-flash hazard awareness, refer to Training Paragraph.